nbardy/Neural-Force-Field-Art/src/trashPanda/Readme.md

 I Decided why not start implimenting layers here.
 This will become my playground for implementing papers.

+### Whats Here

-### Demos:
+Demos:

-- [ ] Write a small web page thst will train a GPT-tiny on an iphone.
+- [ ] Write a small web page that will train a GPT-tiny on an iphone.

-Models:
+Models and Layers from Research

 - [x] MHSA
 - [x] GPT
 - [x] Transformer
   - [x] BPE